Libensemble/libensemble/docs/user_guide.rst

   intermediate quantities in order to stop related calculations and preempt future calculations associated with poor parameter values.

-* A user has a simulation sim_f with multiple fidelities, with the higher-fidelity evaluations requiring more computational resources, and a gen_f/alloc_f that decides which parameters should be evaluated and at what fidelity level. libEnsemble can coordinate these evaluations without
+* A user has a sim_f with multiple fidelities, with the higher-fidelity evaluations requiring more computational resources, and a gen_f/alloc_f that decides which parameters should be evaluated and at what fidelity level. libEnsemble can coordinate these evaluations without